End-stage kidney disease

 Your health care provider will perform a physical exam and order blood tests.
 Most people with this condition have high blood pressure.

-End-stage kidney disease changes the results of many tests.
-Patients receiving dialysis will need these and other tests done often:
+ESRD changes the results of many tests.
+People receiving dialysis will need these and other tests done often:

 This disease may also change the results of the following tests: